-(3) if «Customer Name» is required under state law or by Transmission Services to prepare long-term integrated resource plans or resource forecasts, then «Customer Name» shall provide Power Services with updated copies of such or authorize Transmission Services to provide them directly to Power Services.

 SECTION 19.
 RESOURCE ADEQUACY

 Summary of Changes

 With WRAP, resource adequacy has taken on a significance that is different than when the Regional Dialogue contracts were drafted.
 The Regional Dialogue contracts have a stand-alone contract provision that largely consists of a requirement that the customer report its load and resources data to PNUCC.
 In Provider of Choice, there will be WRAP-related requirements sprinkled throughout the contract.
 BPA felt including this as a stand-alone section in Provider of Choice would be misleading.